CDR plasma model

 Townsend ionization and attachment

-To set standard Townsend ionization and attachment reactions, set lookup
+To set standard Townsend ionization and attachment reactions, set lookup to alpha*v and eta*v, respectively.

 This will compute the rate constant \(k = \alpha \left|\mathbf{v}\right|\) where \(\mathbf{v}\) is the drift velocity of some species.

-To specify the species one includes the field species
+To specify the species one includes the field species.

 For example, to include the reactions \(e \rightarrow e + e + M^+\) and \(e \rightarrow M^-\) one can specify the reactions as